Damir-k/armenian-patents/README.md

 ## Collaboration
 If somebody for some reason wants to contribute to this mess, feel free to fork this repo.
-This project is under an MIT license, so feel free to use it as you wish
+This project is under an MIT license, so use it as you wish